-The endoscope will softly be manoeuvered to the back of your throat where it can move down into the stomach and duodenum.
+The endoscope will softly be manoeuvred to the back of your throat where it can move down into the stomach and duodenum.
 A very small camera will give the endoscopist a chance to check for abnormalities or irritations such as ulcers or inflamed tissue.
-It is also possible to take tissue samples (biopsies) if needed, and pictures can be taken to aid in their judgment of your diagnosis.
+It is also possible to take tissue samples (biopsies) if needed, and pictures can be taken to aid in their judgement of your diagnosis.

 Risks and complications